-The country has no law on employment recruitment, and has no equal wages between female and male workers.
+The country has no law on employment recruitment and has no equal wages between female and male workers.

 The state of Yemen has no female parliamentarian and has never had a female head of state.
-In Yemen there is also no law regulating wage equality between female and male workers.
+In Yemen, there is also no law regulating wage equality between female and male workers.

-Ladies, the list above is the 15 countries are not gender-friendly equivalent.
+Ladies, the list above is the 15 countries that are not gender-friendly equivalent.
 Well, keep fighting for women's progress in the world!